Applications are reviewed by the Admissions Committee. Several factors are taken into consideration:

 No. We only permit election to Junior Fellowship for the entire 34 weeks of the academic year.

-Junior Fellows may apply for re-election in each of four succeeding years.
+Junior Fellows may apply for re-election in each of four succeeding years, for a total of 5 years.
 Residence, however, cannot exceed a total of three years.

 Yes, election is for one year.

-Applicants will receive confirmation when all documents have been received, and will be advised of the decisions of the Admissions Committee in mid to late June.
+Applicants will receive confirmation when all documents have been received, and will be advised of the decisions of the Admissions Committee by mid-June.

 Applicants are requested to use our online Application Form.
-All documentation, including reference letters, should be in electronic format.
+All documentation, including reference letters, should be in .pdf format.

 We have moved to online application system only.
 Our intention is to ensure that all applicants, locally and internationally, have an equal opportunity to apply.